PipeableHQ/pipeable-ios/README.md

   // Do something with the element.
 }

-let xpathSelector = try await page.xpathSelector("//div[contains(string(), 'Text on page')]");
+let xpathSelector = try await page.xpathSelector(
+    "//div[contains(string(), 'Text on page')]"
+);

-// There are also waitFor* versions of the selectors, which wait until elements are attached or become visible
+// There are also waitFor* versions of the selectors,
+// which wait until elements are attached or become visible.

 let visibleElement = try await page.waitForSelector(".appears_with_delay", visible: true)